How To Setup v2ray Websocket(WS)+TLS+CDN on a VPS

 In the text you will find destinations of your certificate file and key file.
 Copy them, as you will need them on web panel.
 It will be something like this:

-If you face errors and cannot get the certificate, please make sure that your firewall is listening to ports 80 and 443.
-And also you have pointed your VPS IP address to the domain name.
+If you face errors and cannot get the certificate, please make sure that your firewall is listening to ports 80 and 443, you have pointed your VPS IP address to the domain name and the Cloudflare CDN is off.

-4. Last, the SSL certificate expires in 90 days, to make sure it renews after that use the following command.
+4. Last, the SSL certificate expires in 90 days, to make sure to reew it before expiration.
+Here is a manual renewal command.

 Adding a user